03 Mar Case Study: Driving Partners Sales at a Fortune 100 Tech Company

 Discovery

 We began by surveying internal stakeholders and reviewing existing data on partner sales.
-Our research then informed two virtual workshops with ~20 senior leaders from multiple geographies and groups to collaborate on a definition of partner confidence.
-After the workshop, we leveraged the insights from the cross-functional groups to create a holistic, strategic point of view with three prioritized recommended investment areas which were shared with and approved by executive leadership.
+Our research informed two virtual workshops with ~20 senior leaders from cross-functional groups.
+During each workshop, we collaboratively defined partner confidence.
+Then, we leveraged these insights to prioritize three key investment areas.
+Finally, the strategic recommendations were shared with and approved by executive leadership.

 Design